LozenChen/GhostModForTas/README.md

 - Ghost custom info are calculated when you record the ghosts.
 So when you are playing the Ghost files, changing the Custom Info Template will not provide you more info.

+- Ghost info HUD is disabled whenever TAS Info HUD is disabled, no matter what we've chosen in mod menu.

 ## Ghost Compare Time

 - If you change the route (e.g. enter a room that the ghost doesn't enter, and vice versa), then the comparing time system will refuse to show the comparison.